raichkel/GR_in_VR/README.md

 # Usage

 The GR in VR project can be used to fully calculate a trajectory along a geoedesic, into a black hole, and then produce a simulation of the view for an observer moving along this trajectory.
+The simulation is produced initially as a series of equirectangular frames, and then these frames are 'stitched together' into a video format, which is then able to be viewed using an Virtual Reality headset.

 # Features